ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 To get all output types in the [Personalized block](../content_management/create_edit_pages.md#personalized-block), in Page Builder, perform the following actions:

-1. In the block settings, set the scenario with configured crosscontent types output.
+1. In the block settings, set the scenario with configured cross content types output.
 1. Next, from the drop-down **Select a Content Type to be displayed**, select **All**.
 1. Increase the display limit to make sure all recommendations are shown.
 1. Click **Submit**.